 What is the Lake Barcroft Watershed?
-The Lake Barcroft watershed [hyperlink to watershed map] consists of all the land area that drains into the lake.
+The Lake Barcroft watershed [watershed map] consists of all the land area that drains into the lake.
 Our watershed includes houses, roads, parking lots, schools, parks, businesses, and other land uses.

 Lake Barcroft contains two main tributaries – Holmes Run and Tripps Run – that drain approximately 5,400 and 3,700 acres of land, respectively.
 During a rainstorm, stormwater runs off the land and into local stormwater systems, streams, and tributaries that feed into the lake.

 What is the biggest threat to lake water quality?
 Fortunately, there is not much industry or agricultural activity that occurs in the Lake Barcroft watershed that contribute pollution to lake tributaries and drainage systems.
 The biggest threat is urban stormwater runoff.